 It’s no secret that photography is an essential part of selling any item online.
 When it comes to antique, vintage, and one-of-a-kind pieces, it’s even more critical, as the quality varies from object to object.
 If you sell smaller pieces online, the right images can make all the difference in a sale.
-Even if you’re not a professional photographer, we’ve got some tips and tricks to help you produce images that appeal to online buyers.
+Even if you’re not a professional photographer, we’ve got some tips and tricks to help photographing small pieces to appeal to online buyers.

 Two Types of Images

 Product Only Images: The set of images for your product listing page should be on a white background.
 These shots should include the piece from every angle.